Humanitarian impacts of U.S. sanctions against Iran: HIV/AIDS

-An estimated 23,000 Iranians with HIV/AIDS had extremely limited access to the medications they require.
+Blood Disorders

 The organization representing the 8,000 Iranians with thalassemia, an inherited blood disorder, reported that its members were starting to die given the lack of an essential medicine, deferoxamine, needed to regulate the iron content of the blood.

 In addition, Iran was unable to purchase medical equipment such as autoclaves, which are required for the creation of numerous medications, since some of the largest Western pharmaceutical corporations declined to carry out business with the country.

+Specialty medications such as the blood thinner medication Rivaroxaban, sold under the brand name Xarelto, has become very difficult to find and procure in Iran due to the U.S. sanctions.
+Blood thinner medications such as Xarelto are used to help prevent blood clotting for high risk patients.

 During the COVID-19 pandemic

 During the COVID-19 pandemic, China, the United Kingdom, the Group of 77, and experts urged the United States to ease sanctions on Iran to assist it in combating the increasing coronavirus outbreak.
 "There is no doubt that Iran’s capacity to respond to the novel coronavirus has been hampered by the Trump administration's economic sanctions, and the death toll is likely much higher than it would have been as a result," Center for Economic and Policy Research (CEPR) Co-director Mark Weisbrot said.
 He added that there was no doubt that the sanctions had hindered Iran's ability to contain the outbreak, resulting in more illnesses and potentially the virus' spreading outside the country's boundaries.

 The management of the COVID-19 crisis in Iran was made more complicated as a result of the sanctions consequences.
-Human Rights Watch issued a statement on April 6, 2020 urging the US to ease sanctions against Iran so that Iran could have "access to crucial humanitarian resources during the [coronavirus] pandemic."
+Human Rights Watch issued a statement on April 6, 2020, urging the US to ease sanctions against Iran so that Iran could have "access to crucial humanitarian resources during the [coronavirus] pandemic."

 Bloomberg reported in October 2020 that US sanctions had blocked the shipping of 2 million doses of influenza vaccination.
 The Red Crescent Society of Iran reported that the severe economic sanctions rendered the local Shahr Bank insolvent, thereby halting the vital cargo.